Tourist information about Thailand

 - May 11 - the Day of the First furrow.
 This date marks the beginning of the growing season of rice and other crops.

 - May - full moon Day - Visakha Puja.
-One of the most sacred days in Buddhism: the Birthday, Enlightenment and death of Buddha.
+One of the most sacred days in Buddhism: both the Day of Birth, Enlightenment and death of Buddha.

 - July - full moon Day - Asanha Puja.